The Deep (Katsu novel)

 The Deep is a 2020 historical fiction horror novel written by Alma Katsu.
-It was published in the United Kingdom through Bantam Press and in the United States through G.P.
-Putnam's Sons.
+It was published in the United Kingdom through Bantam Press and in the United States through G. P. Putnam's Sons.

-Katsu came up with the idea for The Deep after viewing a documentary on a dive to the HMHS Britannic.
+Katsu came up with the idea for The Deep after viewing a documentary on a dive to HMHS Britannic.

-Synopsis
+Plot

 The novel's plot switches between various time periods.
 The following synopsis is told in chronological order.
 The novel also features elements that question whether or not supernatural elements in the novel actually occurred or if they were due to mental illness, superstition, or susceptibility towards supernatural beliefs of the characters.